globalise-huygens/nlp-semantic-role-labeling/Code/README.md

 ### `top_10_plot(df_counts, new_file)`
 Plots the ten role–NER pairs that have the highest overlap.

-## Visualizations
-Plots are produced with `matplotlib`.
-All figure windows are displayed immediately; save them using `plt.savefig()` if needed.

 ---

 # Error_analysis.py

 > Python helper for categorizing and summarizing prediction errors in **Semantic Role Labeling (SRL)** experiments.
-Feed it a token‑level DataFrame of gold and predicted labels, and the script will label every token with a fine‑grained error type, output concise summary statistics, and write detailed CSVs for further inspection.
+Feed it a token‑level DataFrame of gold and predicted labels, and the script will label every token with an error type, output summary statistics, and write detailed CSVs for further inspection.

 ## Features